socketio/socket.io/README.md

 	Fired when a reconnection is attempted, passing the next delay for the next reconnection.

 - *reconnect_failed*

-	Fired when all reconnection attempts have failed and we where unsucessfull in reconnecting to the server.
+	Fired when all reconnection attempts have failed and we where unsuccessful in reconnecting to the server.

 ### Contributors